Sam Bowen (footballer, born 2001)

-Sam Lewis Bowen (born 14 January 2001) is a Welsh professional footballer who plays as a midfielder for side Solihull Moors.
+Sam Lewis Bowen (born 14 January 2001) is a Welsh professional footballer who plays as a midfielder for Gateshead.
 He is a former Wales under-21 international.

 Club career

 Cardiff City

 Bowen began his career as a youth player with Cardiff City.
 Having joined the club's academy at the age of six, he went on to captain the under-18 side before being named as an unused substitute for FA Cup ties against Carlisle United and Reading in January 2020.
 He signed for Cymru Premier side Barry Town United on loan in October 2020, making his debut in a 0–0 draw with Connah's Quay Nomads.
 He appeared seven times for Barry, scoring twice, before returning to Cardiff in January 2021 following the suspension of the Cymru Premier due to the COVID-19 pandemic.

 Bowen made his professional debut for Cardiff during a 2–0 defeat against Brighton & Hove Albion in the EFL Cup on 24 August 2021.
 He made his league debut three weeks later in a 2–1 win over Nottingham Forest.